ordercloud-api/angular-seller/README.md

 $ bower install
 ```

-### Using Gulp
-Angular-based OrderCloud projects use [Gulp](http://gulpjs.com/) as a build system for both local development and compiling production
-ready code.

-#### Local Development
+### Local Development
-To view your application locally while you work, run the following command:
+To view your application locally while you work, run the following gulp command:
 ```sh
 $ gulp build
 ```